flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b3-a-spirit-tale/features.md

 - Color changing, with color change indicator in the form of fireworks
 - Throwable items: items that you can pick up and throw at the enemy
 - Endless mode, where the enemies keep spawning with an increasing speed
-- Story pieces: small floating pieces of papers, each displaying a part of the current map’s storyline
+- Story pieces: small floating pieces of paper, each displaying a part of the current map’s storyline
 {{</section>}}

 {{<section title="Fitness Aspects">}}